 \section{Experiments}

 We evaluate the performance of our method on synthetic and real-world causal experimental design problems and a range of baselines.
-We would like to mainly understand empirically the following aspects : (1) competitiveness of the overall proposed approach with soft-acquisition strategy at scale ($50D$ $\mathbf{X_V}$) on synthetic datasets (2) performance of the value acquisition strategy based on BO and (3) performance of the proposed approach on a real-world dataset.
+We aim to investigate the following aspects empirically: (1) competitiveness of the overall proposed strategies of \texttt{Greedy-CBED} and \texttt{Soft-CBED} at scale ($50$ nodes) on synthetic datasets; (2) performance of the value acquisition strategy based on GP-UCB; and (3) performance of the proposed approach on a real-world inspired dataset.